 Let $X$ be a K3 surface which is constructed from $(S^\pm, C^\pm)$, where we are using the notation as in the previous section.
 In this section, we construct $22$ cycles $A_{\alpha\beta}, A_{\beta\gamma}, A_{\gamma\alpha}$, $B_\alpha, B_\beta, B_\gamma$, $C_{12}^\pm, C_{23}^\pm, \dots, C_{78}^\pm$ and $C_{678}^\pm$ as in \S \ref{section:introduction} which can be regarded as generators of the second homology group $H_2(X, \mathbb{Z})$, or the K3-lattice $\Pi_{3, 19}$.
 Here, we also observe the value of the integration of $\sigma$ along these $2$-cycles, where $\sigma$ is the holomorphic $2$-form as in Proposition \ref{prop:K3}.

-Note that the construction of the generator of $\Pi_{3, 19}$ we will explain is known at least in the topological level (see \cite[Chapter 3]{GS}).
-Our construction is a slightly modified variant of it so that it is suitable with respective to the complex structure of $X$ and that the calculation of $\sigma$ along $20$ of them are executed concretely.
+Note that the construction of the generators of $\Pi_{3, 19}$ we will explain is known at least in the topological level (see \cite[Chapter 3]{GS}).
+Our construction is a slightly modified variant of it so that it is suitable with respect to the complex structure of $X$ and that the calculation of $\sigma$ along $20$ of them is executed concretely.

 As the other cases are done in the same manner, we will only treat the case where nine points are different from each other just for simplicity in this section.